 Another crucial process of migrating an existing codebase to .NET Core is by creating .NET standard libraries.
 This will allow you to know if the same code can be used in both a .NET Framework application and a .NET Core application.
 It also allows you to start migrating the code without having to redeploy the entire application.

 Did you know that IdentityServer is changing its license policy?
-In 2022, the free trial is over IdentityServer4 Alternatives: Best Options and the Near Future of IdentityServer
+In 2022, the free trial is over What is Wrong with IdentityServer4 and What Alternatives to Choose?

 Why Choose ModLogix for Your .NET Framework to .NET Core Migration?

 If you are thinking that the time is right to move from .NET Framework to .NET Core, you are on the right page.
 ModLogix is a company that specializes in upgrading legacy systems and specifically .NET Core migration services.